China economy grows in 2020 as rebound from virus gains

 Online sales of consumer goods rose 14.8% as millions of families who were ordered to stay home shifted to buying groceries and clothing online.

 Factory output rose 2.8% over 2019.
-Earlier data showed activity accelerating toward the end of the year.
-Production rose 7.3% in December.
+Activity accelerated toward the end of the year.
+Production rose 7.3 in December.

+Authorities have called on the public to avoid travel and large gatherings during next month's Lunar New Year holiday, when millions of people usually visit their hometowns.
+That might dent spending on travel, gifts and restaurants.

+Other activity might increase, however, if farms, factories and traders keep operating instead of closing for up to two weeks for the holiday, Chaoping Zhu of JP Morgan Asset Management said in a report.